Erasmus+ You(th)&Dem

 ABOUT

 Many young people care about societal challenges but often feel too powerless or unqualified to drive change, partly due to a lack of structured opportunities for civic participation.
 Existing channels for youth political engagement beyond voting—such as youth councils or party-affiliated groups—are frequently inaccessible, exclusive, or distrusted, limiting their impact.
-This project aims to create an inclusive space where young Europeans can exchange ideas and experiences, develop civic skills, and explore new or reformed ways of addressing youth topics.
-Through dialogue, collaboration, and direct interaction with public figures, participants will gain hands-on experience in active citizenship and policymaking.
-Ultimately, the project seeks to empower young people to play an active role in decision-making at the local, national, and EU levels, and to develop the skills necessary for such an engagement in an effective manner.
+This project created an inclusive space where young Europeans could exchange ideas and experiences, develop civic skills, and explore new or reformed ways of addressing youth topics.
+Through dialogue, collaboration, and direct interaction with public figures, participants gained hands-on experience in active citizenship and policymaking.
+Ultimately, the project aimed to empower young people to play an active role in decision-making at the local, national, and EU levels, and to develop the skills necessary for such an engagement in an effective manner.

-The project will serve as a tangible experience of working with like-minded young people from neighbouring European countries and of meeting face-to-face with public figures and other young politicians who will answer their questions, give feedback, and help develop the youngsters' ideas.
-Proposals for new channels and engagements for the youth are expected to stem from the project.
+The project offered a tangible experience of working with like-minded young people from neighbouring European countries and of meeting face-to-face with public figures and other young politicians who could answer their questions, give feedback, and help develop the youngsters' ideas.
+The programme resulted in a set of 20 individual policy proposals aimed at the local/community level and 6 group proposals focusing on the national/European Union level.

-On the other side, politicians both young and older should gain a better understanding of the opinions and struggles youth face, and guide them towards instilling change.
+On the other side, participating decision makers gained a better understanding of the opinions and struggles youth face and had the opportunity to discuss fresh ideas for instilling change.

 PRAGUE MEETING